 The revised water licence (MV2017L2-0007, Appendix D) requires that pH in the discharge from SNP station 35-1b is maintained between 6.5 and 9.5.
-Teck is considering a number of additional engineering controls for ongoing compliance with this.
-Teck will implement the most suitable of these controls in time for the summer 2018 treatment campaign.
-Further control measures may be identified and implemented depending on the confidence in the preferred solution.
-The Water Treatment Management Plan for Upset Conditions (SRK 2018), included as Appendix E, describes the engineering solutions under consideration as well as providing the following:
+The engineering controls to achieve the Effluent Quality Criteria includes minor modifications of the existing treatment system.
+Teck has updated the Water Treatment Manual to reflect the revised operating strategy in time for the summer 2018 treatment campaign.
+Teck's Water Treatment Manual, included as Section 5.1, provides the following: